Former Owner of North County Modeling Agency Accused of Negligence in Sexual Assault Case

 “Minor females should never be topless and shouldn't be photographed.
 It's illegal, that’s child pornography and Frank Model Management allowed for child pornography to happen under their watch," Pride told NBC 7 Investigates.

-Meanwhile, Pride says more criminal charges are pending against Koester in Oregon, where he ran a seminar for aspiring models.
+Meanwhile, Pride said more criminal charges are pending against Koester in Oregon, where he ran a seminar for aspiring models.
 FBI San Diego officials said Koester owns a farm in Yamhill County, Oregon.

 The lawsuit alleges Herold encouraged parents to send their children to Koester's "modeling camp" in Oregon, where the girls would be photographed by Koester.